outpaddling/Coding-Standards/README.md

 *Always* try to minimize memory use.
 Using more memory rarely speeds up a program and more often slows it down.
 Programs that use less memory have a better cache hit ratio and hence far fewer memory wait cycles.
+Cache access is an order of magnitude faster than DRAM access.
 Occasionally it is advantageous to bring large amounts of data into memory (e.g. sorting, hash tables), but work hard to find alternatives.
 As an example, adding two matrices stored in files